 For every ground-breaking drug that gets approved, there are people who never had the chance to take it.
 What if the medication had been investigated more efficiently?
 How many more lives could have been saved or improved?

-Download the Business of Biotech podcast series to hear from guests who turned biotherapy ideas into clinical realities.
+Visit our translational research solutions page for more information on navigating the path to patients, including a wide selection of regulatory courses.
+You can also download the Business of Biotech podcast series to hear from guests who turned biotherapy ideas into clinical realities.

 - Saltzman J, McDonald D. Vertex wins fast approval for cystic fibrosis drug.
 Boston Globe.
 Updated October 21, 2019.
 Accessed February 4, 2020.